1968–69 Australian region cyclone season

 The 1968–69 Australian region cyclone season was an above-average tropical cyclone season, featuring 15 tropical lows, of which 12 of them are named.
 Amber was the only hurricane-strength tropical cyclone of the season, however, it did not affect any landmasses.
 It ran from 1 November 1968 to 30 April 1969, with the regional tropical cyclone operational plan defining a "tropical cyclone year" separately from a "tropical cyclone season", with the "tropical cyclone year" for this season lasting from 1 July 1968 to 30 June 1969.

 Systems

 Tropical Cyclone Adele

 On November 22, a tropical depression formed near Papua New Guinea and moved to the southwest.
 It failed to strengthen until the 27th of November when it briefly reached tropical storm status and was named Adele.
 The storm then weakened and dissipated the next day.

-Tropical Cyclone Amber
+Severe Tropical Cyclone Amber

 On December 19, a tropical low developed to the southwest of Jakarta.
 It further strengthened to a tropical cyclone, earning the name Amber.
 It briefly reached Category 1-equivalent hurricane before weakening.
 It was last noted on December 22.

 Tropical Cyclone Beatie

-Beati was a weak tropical cyclone that originated to the south of Java.
+Beatie was a weak tropical cyclone that originated to the south of Java.
 It moved westward, passing to the south of Christmas Island.
 It remained weak until it dissipated on December 24.